JeffersonLab/JANA2/docs/Tutorial.md

 jana-generate.py plugin QuickTutorial
 ```

 This creates the following directory tree.
+Examine the files `QuickTutorial.cc`, which provides the plugin
+ entry point, and `QuickTutorialProcessor.cc`, which is where the majority of the work happens.
+The generated
+ files include lots of comments providing helpful hints on their use.

 ```
 QuickTutorial/